DurvalPCN/petrinet-store-model/README.md

 In the source files, you can find:

 - `project-v1.0-with-hierarchy.cpn` to load in CPN Tools;
+- `sketchs/` a folder containing sketchs made at the begin of the project design;
 - `screenshots/` a folder containing screenshots of the petri net.

 Feel free to perform a pull request to the project, implementing additional functions or improving some of the existents.<br>